 For example, you might use self help and online sources to create a contract with a vendor and ask an attorney to simply review and offer suggestions.
 Or from the previous example, you might research types of questions to ask during an interview and then send the list to an attorney for his or her approval.
 This way, you prevent the potential headache later and the cost to you is minimal because you've already done most of the work and the attorney simply reviews the document.

-Find the Right Attorney for Your Business Needs
+Free Case Review for Your Business Needs